jamrod/ssm-tool/README.md

 --------
 A set of tools to interact with SSM Utilities

- - Parameter tool : Create, Update or Delete Parameters accross a list of accounts
+ - Parameter tool : Create, Update or Delete parameters accross a list of accounts
- - Deploy Document tool :
+ - Deploy Document tool : Create or Update SSM Documents and optionally share to a list of accounts
+ - Run Document tool : Run SSM Document in accounts

 ###
 Accounts Lists